mumbleskates/bilrost/README.md

 humans; however, it does have other other useful properties and advantages.
 This crate, `bilrost`, is its first implementation and its first instantiation.
-Bilrost (as a specification) strives to provide a superset of the capabilities of protocol buffers while reducing the surface area for mistakes and surprises; `bilrost` (the implementing library) strives to provide access to all of those capabilities with maximum convenience.
+Bilrost (as a specification) strives to provide a superset of the capabilities of protocol buffers while reducing some of the surface area for mistakes and surprises; `bilrost` (the implementing library) strives to provide access to all of those capabilities with maximum convenience.